aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 * the columns are *Series 1, Series 2,* and *Series 3*;
 * the rows are *Category 1, Category 2, Category 3,* and *Category 4.*

-title: Aspose.Slides for Android via Java allows you to update or change a series name in its chart data and legend.
+Aspose.Slides for Android via Java allows you to update or change a series name in its chart data and legend.

 This Java code shows you how to change a series' name in its chart data `ChartDataWorkbook`: